-The second meeting was telling of their future together – Robert gave Laura a bottle of his wine and they talked… for six hours.
+The second meeting was telling of their future together – Robert gave Laura a bottle of his wine and they talked for six hours.
 It felt like a date!
 That night, she opened the bottle of 2012 Pinot Noir and immediately fell in love.
 It was the best bottle of Pinot she’d ever had and it sparked a genuine passion for helping to share Robert’s story as a winemaker.
 They began spending more time together, exploring the winding back roads of Napa Valley, taking pictures in vineyards during the golden hour, talking over bottles of wine, and watching X-Files re-runs.
 This beautiful world was theirs to discover together.
-As the winery grew, so did their friendship, and the couple were married at their home on Mount Veeder in 2017.
+As the winery grew, so did their friendship, and the couple was married at their home on Mount Veeder in 2017.

 Today, Robert and Laura are the sole owners and operators of their winery.
 From winemaking to social media, to running their Glen Ellen tasting room, they really do it all… with love.